CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 ###  ConfigHub:
 - [ ] #low isSupportedCash/Collateral redundant because canOpen is sufficient and the methods are always used together + assets are immutable in all using contracts. increases potential for config issues, gas, and admin dos.
 - [ ] #low ownable2step has error prone transfer method (since `transferOwnership` is overridden but functionality is different), override to `nominateOwner`
+- [ ] #low pause guardians should be a mapping / set to avoid having to share pauser pkey between team members / owner multi-sig signers and bot
 - [ ] #note docs are incomplete
 - [x] #note naming: BIPS / percent in LTV
 - [ ] #note MAX_CONFIGURABLE_DURATION 5 years seems excessive?

 ### Rolls
+- [ ] #low taker has insufficent protection: needs deadline for congestion / stale transactions, max roll fee for direct fee control (since fee adjusts with price)
+- [ ] #note "active" state variable can be replaced by checking if contract owns provider NFT
+- [ ] #note provider deadline protection may be excessive, since can cancel stale offers, and has price limits, and requires approvals
 - [x] #note create offer balance and allowance checks seem redundant since for spoofing can easily be passed by providing positive amount, and for mistake prevention only helps with temporary issues.
 Consider removing to reduce complexity.
 - [x] #note naming: `rollFee*` stutter
 - [x] #note execute checks order can be more intuitive: access control move to top, rearrange other checks